data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-3

 **Binder**.
 You can also run Python code in a notebook on the Binder website.
 To launch with a set of packages tailored to this course, [click here](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
-Then select *New* (top right corner and *Python 3*).
+Then, select *New* (top right corner and *Python 3*).
 It is highly recommended that you keep a tab with a Binder notebook open while working through this course, because it can serve as a space for scratch work, and it provides more features than the blocks which appear in-page.

 _{button.next-step} Continue_

 ---
 > id: step-4

 **Anaconda**.
-Python is bundled with its system of scientific computing packages and a system for managing your Python environment in a distribution called [Anaconda](https://www.anaconda.com/).
+Python is bundled with its system of scientific computing packages and for managing Python environments in a distribution called [Anaconda](https://www.anaconda.com/).
 This is the recommended way to install Python on your own computer.
 [Download](https://www.anaconda.com/distribution) and launch the installer to set it up on your computer.

 _{button.next-step} Continue_